husikl/ist_ros/Installation.md

 ## ROS Setup

-It is recommended to start the installation of Mamba with a fresh miniforge installation.
+It is recommended use Mamba with a fresh miniforge installation.
 Please refer to the Mamba website for detailed instructions: https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html

 Installing Mamba to an existing conda environment is not recommended.
 However, you can install it from the conda-forge channel.
 In this case, you need to install it in the base environment:
 ```